 Finally, the Probate Judge accepts transfers from other divisions of cases that have a relationship to the administration of a probate case.

-The Probate Division is comprised of 27 staff members, including the Probate Judge, Probate Commissioner, Deputy Probate Commissioner/Probate Clerk, Court Reporter, Law Clerk, Director and 21 deputy clerks.
-The Division is housed in both the Kansas City Courthouse and the Independence Courthouse.
+The Probate Division is comprised of eight staff members, including the Probate Judge, Probate Commissioner, Deputy Probate Commissioner/Probate Clerk, Court Reporter, Law Clerk, and three Judicial Administrative Assistants.
+The Probate Records Department is comprised of 17 staff members, including the Director, two Supervisors, and fourteen Clerks.
+The Probate Division and the Probate Records Department are housed in both the Kansas City Courthouse and the Independence Courthouse.

 Information concerning procedures is available in the Probate Procedure Manual.

 Information concerning filing fees is available in the document Probate Filing Fees.